matiasozdy/go-bs-phrase-printer/README.md

 # go-bs-phrase-printer
 It prints a buzzworded phrase from an api.
-Just a test in go
+Just a test in go.

+#Slackbot.
+run it with SLACKTOKEN=token